-- 1. Protect County Revenue Sources Many County programs are at risk due to the instability of State and Federal funding.
-The Board supports efforts to sustain funding enabling continuation of critical programs for Mono County's constituents. - 2.
-Encourage Regulation Relief/Reform Mono County applauds California's efforts to protect the environment, the Board supports efforts to achieve responsible regulation relief in the following areas. - a.
-Continue to provide regulatory relief to rural jurisdictions from statewide solid waste and recycling mandates when recycling infrastructure does not yet exist and causes significant transportation costs and emissions.
+- Protect County revenue sources Many County programs are at risk due to the instability of State and Federal funding.
+The Board of Supervisors supports efforts to sustain funding enabling continuation of critical programs for Mono County's constituents. - 2.
+Encourage regulation relief/reform Mono County applauds California's efforts to protect the environment, the Board supports efforts to achieve responsible regulation relief in the following areas: - a.
+Provide regulatory relief for solid waste operations - i.
+Continue to provide regulatory relief to rural jurisdictions from statewide solid waste and recycling mandates when recycling infrastructure does not yet exist and causes significant transportation costs and emissions. - ii.
+Provide regulatory relief from recycling and diversion mandates for waste that originates on Federal and Los Angeles Department of Water and Power (LADWP) lands.
+Large-scale projects and activities on those lands can dramatically impact the County's diversion rate while circumventing the County's regulatory authority. - iii.
 Provide funding for the siting and development of recycling infrastructure, and/or develop policies within state agencies such as Caltrans for the re-use of materials (glass cullet, wood chips) when generated in rural areas. - b.
-Support legislation regarding California Air Resources Board (CARB) compliance to assist rural counties with the costs associated with State mandate compliance.

-3. Natural Resources, Public Lands and Agriculture
+Support CARB compliance legislation Support legislation regarding California Air Resources Board (CARB) compliance to assist rural counties with the costs associated with State mandated compliance. - c.
+Support environmental processing legislation Support legislation that streamlines environmental processing, including the application of certain urban exemptions under the California Environmental Quality Act (CEQA) to rural communities. - 3.
+Natural Resources, Public Lands and Agriculture - a.
+Support sustainable funding for State parks Continue to support measures to sustain our State parks, and the roads that access them, for the continued enjoyment of visitors and residents.
+Closure or underfunding of these parks would result in a significant negative economic impact on our County as tourism is one of our most important economic drivers.